A. Y. S. Gnanam

-Arulanandam Yesuvadiyan Samuel Gnanam popularly known as A. Y. S. Gnanam(5 May 1922 - 3 January 2007) was a successful Sri Lankan business tycoon who founded St. Anthony's Group among other.
+Arulanandam Yesuvadiyan Samuel Gnanam popularly known as A. Y. S. Gnanam(5 May 1922 - 3 January 2007) was a successful Sri Lankan business tycoon who founded St. Anthony's Group among others.

-Gnanam in his tender age ventured into selling scrap iron on the road and eventually built the multi-billion worth St. Anthony's Group.
+While young, Gnanam ventured into selling scrap iron on the road and eventually built the multi-billion-worth St. Anthony's Group.

 Early life

-Gnanam was born in a small village Soukyapuram in Tirunelveli District, Madras Presidency, British India(in the present-day Tamil Nadu, India) in a cristian Nadar Family.
+Gnanam was born in a small village Soukyapuram in Tirunelveli District, Madras Presidency, British India(in the present-day Tamil Nadu, India) in a Christian Nadar Family.

 Gnanam went to a small school in Soukyapuram and did well in his studies.
-Since the school only had classes up to fourth grade, his mother sent him to a bigger school in a close by town.
+Since the school only had classes up to fourth grade, his mother sent him to a bigger school in a close-by town.
 He spent around one year at that school and returned back home due to accommodation issues.

-He reached British Ceylon when he was 9 year-old and joined his father and brother who were working in a small town Horana.
+He reached British Ceylon when he was 9 years old and joined his father and brother who were working in a small town Horana.

 In the 1930s he attended a night school to learn English, whilst working with his brother in a shop in Kottawa, spending half of his monthly salary for his studies.

 Gnanam on his brother’s request used to go thrice a week with goods loaded on a bullock cart, to farmers markets around villages in Kottawa.
-He was given two rupees as his wage for each market; he used the wage to buy produce from Chena farms along the way and sold them at the market, and made profit for himself.
+He was given two rupees as his wage for each market; he used the wage to buy produce from Chena farms along the way sold them at the market, and made a profit for himself.

 Career

 Gnanam started to sell scrap iron on the road at a very tender age.
 After the Second World War there were many British vessels abandoned in Trincomalee.
-He saw this as an opportunity and started to buy scrap from these vessels and exporting them to India.
+He saw this as an opportunity and started to buy scrap from these vessels and export them to India.

 Gnanam then started a hardware business - St. Anthony's Hardware, where he sold scrap iron.
-The British were nice to him and gave him a good price; the business started to grow gradually and he started to import a number of other hardware related products.
+The British were nice to him and gave him a good price; the business started to grow gradually and he started to import a number of other hardware-related products.

 He went into trading reputed international brands Grundig and Sanyo in Sri Lanka in the 1950s.

-Gnanam was invited by Sir Cyril De Zoysa to manage ailing roofing manufacturing company Sri Lanka Asbestos Products (today known as Rhino Roofing).
+Gnanam was invited by Sir Cyril De Zoysa to manage the ailing roofing manufacturing company Sri Lanka Asbestos Products (today known as Rhino Roofing).
 He turned to European manufacturers for equipment to upgrade the production line and to improve product quality.
 He eventually turned it into a successful venture.

 In the late 1960s and early 1970s, the Government discouraged imported items coming into the market and promoted local industry and nationalisation.
 Gnanam saw another opportunity to begin manufacturing in Sri Lanka.
-He invested in equipment from international sources including from Germany that were known to have the best technology for manufacturing and produced high quality nuts, bolts and hinges and later PVC pipes, fittings and other.
+He invested in equipment from international sources including from Germany that were known to have the best technology for manufacturing and produced high-quality nuts, bolts hinges and later PVC pipes, fittings and others.